mattstyles/raid/packages/fl/readme.md

 }
 ```

-This is a common pattern for JS libraries and allows the consumer to specify their actions (or events) using strings as identifiers.

-@raid/fl builds on basic events to add helpers to create specific action creators which type actions and pack their payloads into a [fantasy-land](https://github.com/fantasyland/fantasy-land) compliant structure that implements Monad, Functor, Applicative, and Setoid.
+@raid/fl builds on this event structure to add helpers to create specific action creators which type actions and pack their payloads into a [fantasy-land](https://github.com/fantasyland/fantasy-land) compliant structure that implements Monad, Functor, Applicative, and Setoid.

 To use typed actions you first need to create a function that can create them for you: